 }

-Deploy this module as usual, authenticating to AWS as described in Authenticating to AWS on the command line, and running
+Deploy this module as usual, authenticating to AWS, and running init

 and apply